PrototypingInterfaces/4_2_Temperaturesensor/readme.md

-This Patch was developed with:
+This Patch was tested with:
 - vvvv_45beta29.2
 - Arduino UNO, SMD Version
 - Standart Firmata